pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-If a type impls `Drop` then `drop` will be called on the type when it goes out of scope but before it's destroyed.
-We will rarely need to impl this for our types but a good example of where it's useful is if a type holds on to some external resources which needs to be cleaned up when the type is destroyed.
+If a type impls `Drop`, then `drop` will be called on the type when it goes out of scope but before it's destroyed.
+We will rarely need to impl this for our types, but a good example of where it's useful is if a type holds on to some external resources that need to be cleaned up when the type is destroyed.

 There's a `BufWriter` type in the standard library that allows us to buffer writes to `Write` types.
 However, what if the `BufWriter` gets destroyed before the content in its buffer has been flushed to the underlying `Write` type?
-Thankfully that's not possible!
+Thankfully, that's not possible!
 The `BufWriter` impls the `Drop` trait so that `flush` is always called on it whenever it goes out of scope!

 ```rust
 impl<W: Write> Drop for BufWriter<W> {